Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 President Kennedy's Historic Speech

-Just 20 days after Shepard's flight, President John F. Kennedy made his historic speech to Congress.
-He challenged the nation to land "a man on the Moon and return him safely to Earth" before the end of the decade.
+On September 12, 1962, just 20 days after Alan Shepard's flight, President John F. Kennedy makes his historic speech at Rice University.
+He challenges the nation to land "a man on the Moon and return him safely to Earth" before the end of the decade.
+Kennedy characterizes space as a new frontier, invoking the famous pioneer spirit from America's past.

 1962